-The translations (T1, T2, T-12, B1, and B2) were reviewed by members of an expert committee comprising of translators (forward back and translators). physiotherapist, and an outcome methodologist.
-Discrepancies were resolved achieve by consensus to semantic equivalence. idiomatic equivalence. experiential equivalence and conceptual equivalence of the pre-final Igbo version of RAS.
+The translations (T1, T2, T-12, B1, and B2) were reviewed by members of an expert committee comprising of translators (forward and back translators), physiotherapist, and an outcome methodologist.
+Discrepancies were resolved by consensus to achieve semantic equivalence, idiomatic equivalence, experiential equivalence and conceptual equivalence of the pre-final Igbo version of RAS.
 The pre-final version was created and subjected to field testing on twenty (20) post stroke patients of both genders.
-The findings of this field testing were reviewed by this expert committee in a second meeting to produce the final Igbo version of RAS (I-RAS).
+The findings of this field testing were reviewed by this in a second meeting to expert committee produce the final Igbo version of RAS (I-RAS).